ibm-cloud-docs/iaas-vpn/ipsec-deprecation.md

 Review the following details about the IPsec VPN deprecation:

 * After EOM (3 Nov 2024), you won't be able to create new IPsec VPN instances from the [IBM Cloud portal](/catalog/infrastructure/ipsec-vpn).
-* After EOM (3 Nov 2024) and before EOS (27 Jun 2025), IPsec VPN will still be available to you for viewing and managing [your existing IPsec VPN instances](/classic/network/ipsecvpn).
+* After EOM (3 Nov 2024) and before EOS (15 June 2025), IPsec VPN will still be available to you for viewing and managing [your existing IPsec VPN instances](/classic/network/ipsecvpn).
-* After EOS (27 Jun 2025), IPsec VPN is no longer supported for any orders, updates, or deletion operations.
+* After EOS (15 June 2025), IPsec VPN is no longer supported for any orders, updates, or deletion operations.
 Any IPsec VPN tunnels and configurations will be cancelled and all existing IPsec VPN instances will be deleted and then reclaimed.

 ## Next steps for current users
 {: #deprecation-next-steps}